ribtoks/code-jamming/_posts/2013-08-26-yace-contester-engine.md

   - test
   - yace
 ---
 This is not-a-success story about one of my projects, YaCE (Yet another Contester Engine).
-It&#8217;s a system, written in Ruby and Bash which can check ACM problems solution validity.
+It's a system, written in Ruby and Bash which can check ACM problems solution validity.
 It can be scaled on a number of nodes, accessible via network (VMs or real machines).

-The main reason to create it was to rewrite existing system which we used to train for ACM contests. &#8220;ACM Contester&#8221; was not scalable enough and it didn&#8217;t have precise enough measurements of used memory and cpu time, which is crucial for testing our solutions.
+The main reason to create it was to rewrite existing system which we used to train for ACM contests.
+"ACM Contester" was not scalable enough and it didn't have precise enough measurements of used memory and cpu time, which is crucial for testing our solutions.

 I wanted to make it scalable and predictable.
 I wanted to write it in Ruby on Linux and for Linux.